Figuring out how to get an ISBN number for a self-published book may sound scary, but it's actually more simple than

-But, many writers that are just starting their journey on becoming an author still have a lot of questions around this topic.
+But, many writers that are just taking the first step toward becoming an author still have a lot of questions about this topic.

 Questions like…What is an ISBN number?
 How do you get an ISBN number for a self-published book?
 Do I buy one or just get it for free through KDP or an aggregator?
 How much does an ISBN cost?
 Are ISBNs for big-name publishers only?

-In this post, we want to answer the commonly asked questions around ISBNs for self-published books, as well as everything else you need to know to buy, register and imprint your ISBN.
+In this post, we want to answer the commonly asked questions about ISBN numbers for self-published books, as well as everything else you need to know to buy, register, and imprint your ISBN.

 Now, before you start thinking about ISBN numbers, let me ask you this: Do you have a book ready to publish?
 If not, you can start preparing for an ISBN now, but you’ll definitely want to finish writing your book first!